 There are certain aspects of dark tourism which evidently cross a line – one notable example is visits to the Golan Heights with the hope of seeing violence.
 In fact, some tour operators have cornered a market is taking people to active war zones.
 This seems at best idiotic and at its worst an example of dignity-robbing voyeurism.

-These extreme examples aside, provided that dark tourism is executed in a safe, respectful and manner, there is no reason it cannot prevail as a moving and informative way to experience history and first hand.
+These extreme examples aside, provided that dark tourism is executed in a safe and respectful manner there is no reason it cannot prevail as a moving and informative way to experience history first hand.